Mercury (element): Occurrence

-Mercury is an extremely rare element in Earth's crust, having an average crustal abundance by mass of only 0.08 parts per million (ppm).
+Mercury is an extremely rare element in Earth's crust; it has an average crustal abundance by mass of only 0.08 parts per million (ppm) and is the 66th most abundant element in the Earth's crust.
 Because it does not blend geochemically with those elements that constitute the majority of the crustal mass, mercury ores can be extraordinarily concentrated considering the element's abundance in ordinary rock.
 The richest mercury ores contain up to 2.5% mercury by mass, and even the leanest concentrated deposits are at least 0.1% mercury (12,000 times average crustal abundance).
 It is found either as a native metal (rare) or in cinnabar, metacinnabar, sphalerite, corderoite, livingstonite and other minerals, with cinnabar (HgS) being the most common ore.
 Mercury ores often occur in hot springs or other volcanic regions.

-Beginning in 1558, with the invention of the patio process to extract silver from ore using mercury, mercury became an essential resource in the economy of Spain and its American colonies.
-Mercury was used to extract silver from the lucrative mines in New Spain and Peru.
-Initially, the Spanish Crown's mines in Almadén in Southern Spain supplied all the mercury for the colonies.
-Mercury deposits were discovered in the New World, and more than 100,000 tons of mercury were mined from the region of Huancavelica, Peru, over the course of three centuries following the discovery of deposits there in 1563.
-The patio process and later pan amalgamation process continued to create great demand for mercury to treat silver ores until the late 19th century.

 Former mines in Italy, the United States and Mexico, which once produced a large proportion of the world supply, have now been completely mined out or, in the case of Slovenia (Idrija) and Spain (Almadén), shut down due to the fall of the price of mercury.
 Nevada's McDermitt Mine, the last mercury mine in the United States, closed in 1992.
+The price of mercury has been highly volatile over the years and in 2006 was $650 per 76-pound (34.46 kg) flask.